1. The Hollywood Reporter - Snooping on more than just celebrities

 When you shop at dickssportinggoods.com, you give the sporting goods giant permission to track and combine your online search history, physical location, and more.

 Oh, and the cameras you see in-store?
-They may very well be used for preventing theft, but they are also used for collecting your demographic and personal information for marketing!
+Dick's may very well use them for preventing theft, but they can also use them to collect your demographic and personal information for marketing!
 See the Dick's Sporting Goods privacy rating.

 4. O'Reilly - Why collect books when you can collect data?